 The items below will usually keep well for a good amount of time at a cool room temperature.
-You might set up in a garage or basement or anywhere that’s protected and cool but won’t freeze.
+You might set it up in a garage or basement or anywhere that’s protected and cool but won’t freeze.
 This depends on your weather, climate and time of year.

-- Onions & Potatoes: Store separately, each in a dark and well ventilated, cool space.
+- Onions & Potatoes: Store separately, each in a dark and well-ventilated, cool space.

-- Root Vegetables: Turnips, Rutabagas, Beets and Parsnips can be stored in a cool place; they can last for a while at room temperature but will deteriorate faster.
+- Root Vegetables: Turnips, Rutabagas, Beets, and Parsnips can be stored in a cool place; they can last for a while at room temperature but will deteriorate faster.

 - Cabbage keeps well in a dark, cool place but keeps longer in the fridge.

 - Apples will last a good long time, keep them in a dark, cool place and check them.
 Remember, one bad apple will spoil the whole bunch.

 - Hard squash (e.g. butternut, kabocha, spaghetti, and delicata varieties)